-The conversion of an existing single-household detached or semi-detached dwelling into not more than 3 residential units, unless such units are intended to be a condominium.

-- 2. The addition of an accessory building subordinate to an existing principal building. - 3.
+- The conversion of an existing single-household detached or semi-detached dwelling into not more than 3 residential units, unless such units are intended to be a condominium. - 2.
+The addition of an accessory building subordinate to an existing principal building. - 3.
 The addition or conversion of buildings or rides within the confines of an enterprise that would be considered an amusement park.
-For purposes of this subclause, an amusement park is defined as a tract of area used principally as a location for permanent amusement structures or rides.
+For purposes of this subclause, an amusement park is defined as a tract of area used principally as a location for permanent amusement

+- structures or rides.
 This exclusion does not apply to newly acquired acreage by an amusement park until initial plans for the expanded area have been approved by applicable authorities.
 (13014 §2 11/7/90) - 4.
-Minor additions and expansions to existing developments that do not require additional public improvements in order to comply with the requirements of this ordinance, the city's shade tree ordinance, and other relevant ordinances and regulations, as determined by City Engineer. - 5.
-Interior renovations (unless otherwise expressly specified), minor additions, and improvements that do not necessitate new engineering drawings, as determined by the City Engineer.
+Minor additions and expansions to existing developments that do not require additional public improvements in order to comply with the requirements of this ordinance, the city's shade tree ordinance, and other relevant ordinances and regulations, as determined by City Engineer. - Interior renovations (unless otherwise expressly specified), minor additions, and improvements that do not necessitate new engineering drawings, as determined by the City Engineer.

-do not meet the definition of a "minor land development" or that include one or more major adjustments pursuant to section 66-115 of the zoning ordinance.
+LAND DEVELOPMENT, MAJOR.
+All land developments that do not meet the definition of a "minor land development" or that include one or more major adjustments pursuant to section 66-115 of the zoning ordinance.

 LAND DEVELOPMENT, MINOR.
-A proposed single-lot, single-structure land development where, in the opinion of the Planning Director, the impact and intensity of the land-development does not warrant review by the Allentown City Planning Commission.
-(13014 §2 11/7/90)that will result in no more than 20,000 square feet of grading or land disturbance area or a net increase of no more than any of the following:
+A proposed single-lot, single-structure land development that will result in no more than 20,000 square feet of grading or land disturbance area or a net increase of no more than any of the following: